Timo Bernhard: 2006

 In 2006, Bernhard moved to Penske Racing who owned and captained by legendary owner Roger Penske and the new Porsche RS Spyder in the LMP2 class of the ALMS, again partnering Dumas.
 After a frustrating start to the season, Bernhard and Dumas took advantage of the Audi R10's absence from the series to take the overall win at Mid-Ohio.
 This was the first overall win for an LMP2 class car, and the first win for an under-class car since 2003.
-Bernhard also won the LMP2 class at Petit Le Mans (with Sascha Maassen and Emmanuel Collard), and took four class victories in total and finished 3rd in the championship.
+Bernhard also won the LMP2 class at Petit Le Mans (with Sascha Maassen and Emmanuel Collard), and took four class victories in total and finished third in the championship.
 He also won the 24 Hours Nürburgring outright, partnering Lucas Luhr, Marcel Tiemann, and Mike Rockenfeller.

 2009

 Bernhard and Dumas moved to Joest Racing, in which he ran the new Audi R15 TDI.
-Along with Alexandre Prémat, the #3 car finished 17th in the 2009 24 Hours of Le Mans.
+Along with Alexandre Prémat, the No. 3 car finished 17th in the 2009 24 Hours of Le Mans.

 2010

 Along with Dumas and Rockenfeller, Bernhard took the overall win in the 2010 24 Hours of Le Mans.
-This was the first win for either driver and set records throughout and after the race, including breaking the distance record of 5335.313 km; the car (#9) ran 397 laps and 5410.713 km.
+This was the first win for either driver and set records throughout and after the race, including breaking the distance record of 5335.313 km; the car (No. 9) ran 397 laps and 5410.713 km.
 Bernhard's victory made him the eleventh driver to complete the Triple Crown in endurance racing, with Bernhard also winning not only the 2003 24 Hours of Daytona but also the 2008 12 Hours of Sebring with Penske (also with Dumas but also with Collard).
 Bernhard partnered Klaus Graf in the Muscle Milk Team CytoSport Porsche RS Spyder to second place at Road America, the seventh round of the 2010 ALMS season.